rafwyss/alpha-generation-period-of-factor-momentum/README.md

 The repository is structured into a data preparation section, a section on the calculation of alpha-generation period results and lastly a section on the statistical analysis as well as results visualization.

+## Guidance
+### Input parameters
+Each script works with different input parameters.
+These are specified in lists at the top of the script, before the analyis.
+To compute AGP results using only a set of these input parameters, COMMENT OUT the other parameters (don't delete them).

+By default, results will be calculated for all percentiles and LBP-lengths, but only for capped value weighted underlying factor returns.
+To generate AGP results with other return weighting methods as well, uncomment them in each script.

 ## Content
 ### 1. Factor return data preparation